 T-ball/Softball Tabloid games

-We are part of the Temuka Sports Group and have coordinator Chris McConnochie working with our Yr 4-8 students each week.
-The lessons are based on the new Sports Start programme and utilise the local sports clubs encouraging our students to join these clubs.
+We are part of the Temuka Sports Group.
+Lessons are based on the new Sports Start programme and utilise the local sports clubs encouraging our students to join these clubs.
 We also utilise the golf, netball, tennis and cricket development officers to work with students either during PE or at lunchtimes involving as many students as possible that particular sport starting so as to promote students interest in joining local clubs

 Students are enjoying the opportunity to compete with other local students in the Temuka Sports Group tournament and interschool competitions in cross country, athletics, swimming and winter/summer tournaments.